BIOGRAPHY- PERSONAL INTEREST and EARLY MEMORIES

 MAY 2016 - Releases "The Strong One" to radio in Canada and the USA.
-Two days into release, the song is the 4th most downloaded songs by Canadian program directors.
+The song is the 4th most downloaded song by Canadian program directors.

 MAY 8, 2016 - "The Strong One" hits number 1 on the European Cherts and stays there for 3 weeks.
 It stayed in the TOP 5 for 11 weeks and finished 2016 as the 9th most popular song of 2016 in Europe and the UK.
 The song hit number 75 in the Top 100 Country songs on iTunes.

 SEPTEMBER 9, 2016 - Releases "Am I Dreaming" to Radio.
 The second track from the Nashville sessions recorded in January.
 Song enters the Euro/UK charts at number 8.
 Climbs to number 2 and stays there for 5 weeks.
 Stays in the TOP 10 for 9 weeks and finishes 2016 at the number 20 spot in the TOP 30 most popular songs of 2016 in Europe.

 January 2017 - Nominated for Foreign Entertainer of the Year 2016 - British Country Music Awards